javierlocp/my-personal-site/src/posts/building-remote-team.md

 Let's start with the non-negotiables.

-## Non-negotiable
+## Non-negotiables

-This may apply to any team, but they’re especially critical for remote teams and should be communicated to new or potential hires.
+This may apply to any work settings, but they’re especially critical for remote teams and should be communicated to new or potential hires.

 - Office hour
 - Communications standards